-Is an out burst of emotion really that bad
+Is an outburst of emotion really that bad?

 I recently saw something on a youth educator’s page which got me a little cross to say the least.
-It was a quote saying that we are the same person on-line as we are offline.
+It was a quote saying that we are the same person online as we are offline.
 Then stating that if we are mean on-line we are just mean.
 It really hit me, especially because the indication is that it was aimed at young people and the implication being that if I have been mean once on line then I am mean.

 It also hit me at the same time I was getting a telling off on Instagram because I had posted something about public flogging and death, as it related to the follow/unfollow brigade.
 I had forgotten to put the smiley face on so I can see people might have taken it that way.
-I was told it was hateful and unnecessary, which maybe it was but did it make me all these things too, because I had just written them?
-According to the quote someone had shared I wasn’t a different person on or off line.
+I was told it was hateful and unnecessary, which maybe it was but did it make me all these things too because I had just written them?
+According to the quote someone had shared I wasn’t a different person on or offline.

 It had me pondering what was really going on and I came to one conclusion at the end of the day; we are all just humans.
 We get annoyed, we say mean things, we think means things, we sometimes miss the lol off the end of our sentences, sometimes we are hurting and hurt back, sometimes we feel ill, sometimes we have hangovers, sometimes we are jealous.
 We are human and have every human emotion possible we are a mix of them all, all the time.
 Sometimes we keep them in, sometimes we forget to censor ourselves and sometimes we just let loose because we want to.
-Does that mean that because we have a lapse in that moment we are that thing all the time?
-Of course it doesn’t.
+Does that mean that because we have a lapse at that moment we are that thing all the time?
+Of course, it doesn’t.

-Now imagine you are a young person who sees that statement I mentioned above, a young person who isn’t sure who they are, who can’t censor so well, feels jealous, confused misunderstood, who said a mean thing today on line so therefore they must be mean.
+Now imagine you are a young person who sees that statement I mentioned above, a young person who isn’t sure who they are, who can’t censor so well, feels jealous, confused misunderstood, who said a mean thing today online so therefore they must be mean.
 I mean, how hurtful would that be?

 I think if anything, social media seems the nicer version of us and with all this talk of authenticity it appears then when we do show who we are and how we feel at that moment, we get chastised for it.
 So we are allowed to be authentic as long as we don’t upset people and it’s nice.
-But nice has never really felt good to me; I’m rebellions by nature, controversial in my statements and contradictory in nature.
+But nice has never really felt good to me; I’m rebellious by nature, controversial in my statements, and contradictory in nature.
 I worked at Disney world and the police and I have both sides in me.
 Will you only accept me when I show up as the Disney version?

 Now, my public flogging and death post was a little in your face, even for me, but surely people didn’t take it literally, but they did!
 So what is this about, is it that we are not allowed to ever stray off the beaten track and have a bad day where things annoy us, do we always have to show up as a happy, nice person or do people just feel the need to curtail us all the time, or better still do people just choose to be offended by the literal interpretation of a somewhat bad placed joke?